Transitions: New Photography from Bangladesh

 5:30 pm - 9:00 pm

 On June 1, 2018, UICA is proud to present Transitions: New Photography from Bangladesh.
-Celebrate the exhibition with an opening reception featuring a first look at the works on view, roaming docents, light refreshments and a cash bar.
+Celebrate the exhibition with an opening night event featuring a first look at the works on view, roaming docents, light refreshments and a cash bar.

 In the News